neuml/paperetl/README.md

     mv /tmp/paperetl/study/* ~/.cord19/models
     ```

-    The [study design model](https://www.kaggle.com/davidmezzetti/cord19-study-design) with training data can also be found on Kaggle.
+    The [study design model](https://www.kaggle.com/davidmezzetti/cord19-study-design) with training data is also available on Kaggle.

 3. Generate entry-dates.csv for this $DATE